santificado/santificado/README.md

 - 👋 Hi, I’m @santificado or André Santi
 - 👀 I’m interested in system analysis
-- 🌱 I’m currently learning at FIAP
+- 🌱 I’m currently studying at FIAP
 - 📫 How to reach me :

 -Email: andrelucas.12323@gmail.com